Career Counseling in Beverly Hills

 When Knowing What to Do Is Not the Problem

-The default mode network — specifically the ventromedial prefrontal cortex, anterior cingulate, and associated regions — is the core substrate for self-referential processing.
+The default mode network is the core substrate for self-referential processing.
 In healthy individuals, DMN activity appropriately modulates between self-focused and externally focused states.
 Under conditions of identity disruption, this modulation fails: the DMN remains abnormally active during forward-looking tasks, trapping the individual in recursive self-evaluation rather than productive future planning.
 For a professional experiencing career identity disruption, this manifests as the inability to stop analyzing who they used to be long enough to construct who they want to become.

 How Dr. Ceruto Approaches Career Counseling